Grants and Resources for Underrepresented Content Creators 2023

 FedEx Small Business Grant Contest

-FedEx runs an annual program that awards U.S.-based small businesses grants between $15,000-$50,000.
+FedEx runs an annual program that awards U.S.-based small businesses grants.
+In 2024, they will award 10 grants in total.
 Applications typically open early in the year.
-Learn about past winners here and be sure to subscribe to the FedEx newsletter to stay on top of the next entry period dates.
+Learn about past winners here.
+You can also subscribe to the FedEx newsletter to stay on top of the next entry period dates.

 First Nations Development Institute Grants

-First Nations founded its national grant program in 1993 and has awarded close to 2000 grants totaling $4.2 million to Native American projects and organizations.
+First Nations founded its national grant program in 1993 and has managed over 3,052 grants totaling $64.7 million to Native American projects and organizations.
 Their website is updated regularly with new opportunities.

 Need help making videos?
 See how our video production platform can help your business.